skybert/skybert-net/src/talks/2019-integration-test-with-docker-and-mvn/integration-testing-with-docker-and-mvn.md

 ## Known limitations

-- `demo-temp-dev.war` no longer contain all publication resources (and no shared resources either).
+`demo-temp-dev.war` doesn't contain all publication resources (and no shared resources either) anymore.
-  -- test must create what it needs by itself
+- Tests must create what it needs by itself
-  -- in the future, `cue ways` is hopefully included in `demo-temp-dev.war` or similar.
+- In the future, `cue ways` is hopefully included in `demo-temp-dev.war` or similar.

+---

+## Known limitations

-- by default, all tests work off the same publication, so all tests should test content they themselves have created (can't check for if there are **2** content items, for instance).
+- By default, all tests work off the same publication, creating a publication with `PublicationCreator` is easy, though.
+- HTTP centric approach, testing the syndication/import or dependency injection framework (Nursery) is harder than with the old `integration-test` suite.

 ---